Overview

 Company-wide roles

-When you're invited to elvex, your administrator selects a role which can be a Consumer, Creator, or Admin.
-This role determines your permissions across elvex, but works in tandem with specific roles you may have been granted on an Assistant or Datasource.
+When you're invited to elvex, your administrator selects a role which can be a Member, Creator, or Admin.
+Consumer is a historical role that still exists for some users.
+Your role determines your permissions across elvex, but works in tandem with specific roles you may have been granted on an Assistant or Datasource.

 Assistant and Datasource Visibility